erbsland-dev/erbsland-lang-config-doc/doc/reference/floating-point-value.rst

         :term:`ELCL` is a **configuration format**, not a storage format.
 Therefore, small rounding errors, especially after 15 significant digits, are perfectly acceptable.

-#.  **Behavior When Limits Are Exceeded:** If a floating-point value exceeds the internal storage range (crossing the minimum or maximum value), the stored value should be rounded down to zero or rounded up to represent infinity, as appropriate.
+#.  **Behavior When Limits Are Exceeded:** On overflow, the value becomes +inf or -inf with the correct sign.
+On underflow, the value becomes a subnormal or +0/-0 according to the implementation’s rounding mode (flush-to-zero is acceptable).

     .. important::